vidyamantra/moodle-local_vmchat/README.md

 moodle-local_vmchat
 ===================

-Moodle - Local plugin for footer chat
+Moodle - Local plugin for vmchat (footer chat)

-This plugin placed a bar for chat at the bottom of your site.
+This plugin adds a footer chat bar at your site.
-Your users can chat with other online users in real time.
+Users will be able to chat with other users.

 Dependencies
 ----------------------
 Getkey local module is required to run vmchat.
-This plugin get API key for vmchat authentication from vidyamantra.com.

 Installation in Moodle